Edwin H. Land: Contributions to photo intelligence

-Later years
+Later career

 In the 1950s, James G. Baker, Land, and his team helped design the optics of the revolutionary Lockheed U-2 spy plane.
 He also contributed to the design of the plane with Kelly Johnson.
 Also in this decade, Land first discovered a two-color system for projecting the entire spectrum of hues with only two colors of projecting light (he later found more specifically that one could achieve the same effect using very narrow bands of 579 nm and 599 nm light).
 Some of this work was later incorporated in his Retinex theory of color vision.

 In 1957, Harvard University awarded him an honorary doctorate, and Edwin H. Land Blvd., a street in Cambridge, Massachusetts, was later named in his memory.
 The street is at one end of Memorial Drive, in Cambridge, where the Polaroid company headquarters building was located (over a mile west on Memorial Drive from Land Blvd.).
 Polaroid occupied several buildings in various places in Cambridge.

+In the 1950s, Land was appointed Visiting Institute Professor, the highest rank of professor at MIT, and in 1957 delivered an influential lecture on the importance of the technical university in the development of science and society.
+In 1968, Land made a large gift to MIT to fund initiatives for improving undergraduate education.
+The Experimental Studies Group (ESG, which allows MIT students to complete their core General Institute Requirements in biology, chemistry, math, physics, and humanities through small, discussion-based classes and close faculty mentorship), Concourse (a first-year program that brings science into conversation with the humanities), and the Undergraduate Research Opportunities Program (UROP, which provides funding for undergraduates to participate in faculty-mentored research) were all born from this gift.